Telehealth

 Confidentiality

-The laws that protect the confidentiality of your information in face-face visits or sessions also apply to telehealth visits.
+The laws that protect the confidentiality of your information in face-to-face visits or sessions also apply to telehealth visits.
 The information disclosed by you during the course of your visit or therapy session is generally confidential.
 However, the mandatory reporting exceptions to confidentiality that apply in face-to-face sessions also apply to telehealth.
 If during a telehealth visit, your clinician suspects that you are at imminent risk for harming yourself or others, your clinician is required by law to contact the authorities to ensure safety.
 It is your responsibility to ensure the confidentiality of your appointment in the environment in which you participate.
-Depending on circumstances your provider may also elect to reschedule your appointment due to certain circumstances.
+Depending on circumstances, your provider may also elect to reschedule your appointment due to certain circumstances.

 Billing